Data groups

 Each data group configuration shows if you are using the default groups or if they have been overridden to benefit your specific data.

-Data groups determine how data in the Network instance and from the incoming file is grouped for matching.
+Data groups determine how data in the incoming file is grouped for matching.
+Network MDM then searches for all existing records that match the given data group's criteria.
 This part of the process reduces the amount of data that needs to be compared, making the overall match process much more efficient.
-The match process applies to each block, based on the data groups you define.
+Match rules are applies to each group of identical data.

 If data groups are not defined effectively, matches might be missed as a result of records not being compared to one another that otherwise should have been compared.

-Blocking on first name and last name alone would result in missed matches because similar records would not exist in the same data group.
+Blocking on HCP first name and last name alone would result in missed matches because similar records would not exist in the same data group.
 The records John Smith and Jon Smith would end up in separate blocks and would not be compared.
-You should use multiple data group definitions ensure an effective match process.
+Use multiple data group definitions ensure an effective match process.

 The following data group definition is effective for blocking on HCOs: